mjdv/ocmu64/methods.md

 At the very start, and every time the B&B fixes a next vertex of the prefix, the condition of Lemma G3 is checked for all remaining pairs in the tail.

+# Possible future lemmas

+**Lemma X1.**
+Suppose the tail $T$ is a local minimum, i.e., swaps (and maybe rotations?) do not improve it.
+We try to fix each $u\in T$ as the next vertex.
+Can we prove that the cost of moving $u$ to the front increases as we iterate over all $u$?